onnx/onnx-mlir/docs/BuildONNX.md

 6. Build onnx in the `build/` directory using: set CMAKE_ARGS=-DONNX_USE_LITE_PROTO=ON

-7. Run in the `build/` directory : make OMONNXOpsIncTranslation
+7. Run in the `build/` directory : make OMONNXOpsTableGenIncGen

 8. Run in `build/` directory : make onnx-mlir-docs